Ready to write your book?

 In person book coaching

 In addition to ongoing coaching and developmental editing, I offer in-person Author Intensives.
-I can meet you face-to-face in New York or Maine or on the West Coast for one or more days.
+I can meet you face-to-face in New York or New Haven or Maine for one or more days.
 Also included when we work together is access to the course materials in my online program, including my essays on the writing process, action step handouts, edited transcripts with guest experts and more.